USDA-ARS-NWRC/awsm_test_cases/README.md

 >**NOTE: Docker requires that you are a system administrator for your computer or have sudo/administrative privileges.**

-## Compute resources
-The AWSM test cases have been optimized to limit the computational burden but increasing the computational resources will make the simulations run faster.
-On Windows and Mac, docker is only allowed limited compute resources from your computer and you will need to provide more resources to Docker for AWSM to function properly.
-We recommend at a minimum the following computer specifications:
-* 2 cores
-* 16GB of RAM
-* 20GB of hard drive space if running all test cases

 ## Installing Docker

 * [Window installation instructions](https://docs.docker.com/docker-for-windows/install/)